2022 OVO Group Ltd statement on modern slavery and human trafficking

 OVO was founded in 2009 as an energy retailer.
 It has since grown rapidly to become a group of energy technology companies whose purpose is to drive progress towards zero carbon living.

-This statement covers all OVO subsidiaries required to provide a statement under the Act and includes:
+This statement covers all relevant OVO subsidiaries required to provide a statement under the Act and includes:

 - OVO Energy Ltd